UoB-COMSM0166/2025-group-19/README.md

     <tr>
         <td>Biodiversity</td>
         <td>
             a.
-Optimizing energy efficiency in development can help reduce power consumption and carbon emissions.<br>
+Optimising energy efficiency in development can help reduce power consumption and carbon emissions.<br>
             b.
 Lower demand for electricity can indirectly reduce pollution and deforestation, benefiting ecosystems and biodiversity.
         </td>
     </tr>